hg1722/fashionista/README.md

 ### MNIST Fashion  *Rahul*

 The baseline dataset that we used is called "Fashion MNIST" (https://github.com/zalandoresearch/fashion-mnist).
-It is a publicly available dataset used for benchmarking purposes and contains 60,000 images of clothing items in 10 different categories
+It is a publicly available dataset used for benchmarking purposes and contains 60,000 images of clothing items in 10 different categories.
+All of the images are 28x28 and are grayscale.

 ### Fashion Product Images *Henry*